emarsman/FordMobilityHealth/README.md

 ##### Golden Hour

 The 'Golden Hour' folder is source code for a demonstration Android App for the Golden Hour challenge.
+This is independent from

 ## License